3D Dilated Multi-Fiber Network for Real-time Brain Tumor Segmentation in MRI: Introduction

 Recent advances in the treatment of gliomas have increased the demands on using magnetic resonance imaging (MRI) techniques for the diagnosis, tumor monitoring, and patient outcome prediction.
 Accurate segmentation of brain tumor is critical for diagnosis and treatment planning.
 However, automated brain tumor segmentation in multi-modal MRI scans is a challenging task due to the heterogeneous appearance and shape of gliomas~\cite{bakas2018}.

-Deep learning has triumphed over various computer vision tasks.
 A flurry of research has leveraged Convolution Neural Networks (CNNs) for brain tumor segmentation and achieved great success.
 Havaei \textit{et al.}~\cite{havaei2017brain} present a two-pathway CNN architecture and predict the label for each pixel by taking as input a local image patch in a sliding-window fashion.
 Ronneberger \textit{et al.}~\cite{ronneberger2015u} develop a fully convolutional network (FCN), namely U-Net, to process the entire image for dense prediction.
 The network follows an encoder-decoder structure and is trained end-to-end to produce a full-resolution segmentation.
-Although these 2D CNN-based approaches have achieved impressive segmentation performance, these models ignore crucial 3D spatial context given that most clinical imaging data are volumetric, e.g. 3D MR images.
+Although these 2D CNN-based approaches have achieved impressive performance, these models ignore crucial 3D spatial context given that most clinical imaging data are volumetric, e.g. 3D MR images.
 To better represent the 3D volumes of imaging data, Cicek \textit{et al.} \cite{cciccek20163d} generalize the U-Net from 2D to 3D by exploring 3D operations, e.g. 3D convolution and 3D max pooling, in the FCN, leading to the 3D U-Net.
 Similarly, V-Net \cite{vnet} uses volumetric convolutions to process MRI volumes and yields more accurate segmentation than the 2D approaches.

-It has been shown that an effective way of reasoning volumetric structure is to use 3D convolutions in deep neural network architectures \cite{cciccek20163d,vnet,dou20173d}.
+It has been shown that using 3D convolutions in deep neural networks is an effective way of reasoning volumetric structure~\cite{cciccek20163d,vnet,dou20173d}.
 However, using multiple layers of 3D convolutions suffers from high computational cost compared with regular 2D CNNs due to an extra dimension.
 A few attempts have been made to alleviate this issue by using light-weight network architectures.
 For example, 3D-ESPNet \cite{nuechterlein20183d} extends ESPNet, a fast and efficient network based on point-wise convolution for 2D semantic segmentation, to 3D medical image data.
 SD-UNet \cite{chen2018s3d} takes advantages of the separable 3D convolution, which divides each 3D convolution into three parallel branches, in order to reduce the number of learnable network parameters.
 However, the performance of these efficient models is not comparable to the state-of-the-art.